tyrekosi/quartz_gruvbox/README.md

 # quartz_gruvbox
 Partial (read: very rough) adaption of [insanum/obsidian_gruvbox](https://github.com/insanum/obsidian_gruvbox) theme to learn Quartz.

-Light mode is "functional" but barely works.
-Feel free to fix it up :)

-Disclaimer: I am bad at READMEs.
+Features red/orange/yellow the most as that is what I'm partial to.

+Light mode does not work well.
+It will blind you.
+Be warned.
+Just use dark mode I promise.

+You can modify the main theme variables in variables.scss and along with quartz.config.ts.
+The custom code uses the variables, default Quartz themeing uses the layout in quartz.config.ts.

+ExplorerNode.tsx is a slightly customized explorer node that just helps the theme with explorer stuff.
+If you don't want to replace your node, delete the block that starts with `#explorer-content` in custom.scss.
+You will not have the same explorer themeing though!
+StrongDepth is a slightly lighter version of my [quartz_depthifier](https://github.com/tyrekosi/quartz_depthifier) plugin.
+If you'd like to support depth assignment for other types of AST nodes, you can use that one in conjunction with the theme.
+If you just want strongs to match their header, don't worry about it.

 # Make It Work
-Note: if you've already made modifications to your base.css or custom.css or really anything, what I recommend is to view the files side-by-side by using Git or something like [TextCompare](https://www.textcompare.org/css/) to figure out how to piece 'em together.
+Note: if you've already made modifications to your custom.css or callouts.scss, what I recommend is to view the files side-by-side by using Git or something like [TextCompare](https://www.textcompare.org/css/) to figure out how to piece 'em together.

 1. Replace your files in the ./quartz/styles directory with those in the styles folder here.
 2. Replace ./quartz/components/ExplorerNode.tsx with the version provided here.